 Application of Interest for client funds held

-Money held in a designated client account – we will account to you for all the interest earned on that account (gross of any tax).
+Money held in a designated client account – we will account to you for all the interest earned on that account (Since April 2016 this is now paid Gross of Tax )

 Money held in a general client account (or money under our control which should have been held in a client account but was not) – we will account to you for interest when it is fair and reasonable to do so in all the circumstances having regard to the principles and practices as detailed below:-